orange-cloudfoundry/matomo-cf-service/src/main/doc/markdown/index.md

 ---

 Main instance update actions usually concentrates on changes of plan.
-This is not currently supported for this service as it requires databse backup/restore.
+This is not currently supported for this service as it requires database backup/restore.
 Furthermore, it is not straitforward that such a capability is a strong requirement for this service (to be discussed if needed).
 Thus, when updating an instance, some parameters need to be specified.
 Let's go through the different update possibilities using examples.
 First possibility is to upgrade an instance to a new Matomo release:
 ```
 cf update-service m371 -c '{"matomoVersion": "3.10.0"}'
 ```